 Are SebClair a reputable seb derm expert or are they a back alley me-too copy product?

 Permission to relax as I think we can safely say the first.
 Sebclair is a steroid-free seb derm fighting brand sitting under Alliance Pharma.
 Established in 1996 and first trading in 1998, as a relatively new pharmaceuticals company, Sebclair is in fact fostered by a partnering giant pharmaceuticals company known as Novartis.
 Their vision – to breathe life into medicines around the world.
 Specializing in everything from dermatology to oral health Alliance has the technical expertise and backing to make extremely great, hardworking products.
 All looks good.

 Now onto the Sebclair Non-Steroidal Cream itself.
 A cream promised by Alliance to ‘manage mild and moderate symptoms of seborrheic dermatitis’.

 First appearances live up to everything we now know about Sebclair.
 The 30ml metallic tube with self-piercing nozzle applicator comes carefully protected in a medicinal looking outer box.
 The Sebclair Non-Steroidal Cream means business and the packaging screams it.
-You could imagine a pharmacist needing to consult with you before using.
+You could imagine a pharmacist needing to consult with you before using it.
 As with other pharmaceutical produces the packaging tells you Sebclair Non-Steroidal Cream must be stored between 9 to 25oC.
 Do not leave Sebclair Non-Steroidal Cream in steamy bathroom cabinets.

 With first appearances made, how do you use Sebclair Non-Steroidal Cream?
 Does Sebclair Non-Steroidal Cream rub in easily?
 Can you expect to love the feel?